Frequently Asked Questions

 You can ask your employer how often they pay super to get a better idea of when to expect your super payments.

-Cruelty Free Super will send you an SMS and email reminder every time you receive a contribution!
+Cruelty Free Super will send you a notification when you receive a contribution!

 See the table below for the break-down of the quarterly periods and when the payment is due.